jonasatgit/Win32App-Migration-Tool/README.md

-**Update 12/15/2023 - Casey Clifton
+# Update 12/15/2023 - Casey Clifton

-I have combined Win32App-Migration-Tool with IntuneWin32App (https://github.com/MSEndpointMgr/IntuneWin32App) and created detection method functions to allow a fully automated method to upload ConfigMgr apps to your Intune tenant.
+I have combined Win32App-Migration-Tool with IntuneWin32App (<https://github.com/MSEndpointMgr/IntuneWin32App>) and created detection method functions to allow a fully automated method to upload ConfigMgr apps to your Intune tenant.
-Most of the code in the detection methods functions came from Paul Wetters DocumentCMCB (https://github.com/paulwetter/DocumentConfigMgrCB)
+Most of the code in the detection methods functions are based on Paul Wetters DocumentCMCB (<https://github.com/paulwetter/DocumentConfigMgrCB>).

 MSAL.PS, IntuneWin32App, and Connect-MSIntuneGraph will be installed by the script.
 You must have the appropriate access in both ConfigMgr and Intune.